txt/sin21/docs/fairByDesign.md

 E.g.

 Just as we can adjust decision tree generate to enable fair-by-design, so too can we adjust other AI tools.
-What would it mean to tinker with out kodels, watch for the assumptions that tinkering might generate, then explroe tthat assumptions space.
+What would it mean to tinker with out kodels, watch for the assumptions that tinkering might generate, then explore that assumptions space.

+There are bayesian methods for that

+There are ASP methods for that

+There are prob.programming methods for that.

+### Answer Set programming

+For me: old old song in new new new tools

+- Abduction + optimization

 Welcome back to abduction.
 When reasoning about